Skip to content

 I don’t worry about the exact shape or symmetry.
 There’s no joy in stressing over that.

-Let me show you how these guidelines look like on a finished whimsical face.
+Let me show you what these guidelines look like on a finished whimsical face.

 I must say that my whimsical faces have mostly been inspired by an amazing artist Jane Davenport, her books and art supplies.